Trade directory · Columbia metro · South Carolina

 Q/01

-What license do I need to work as an HVAC contractor in Columbia, SC?
+What license do I need to do HVAC work in Columbia, SC?

-You need a South Carolina Mechanical Contractor License issued by the Department of Labor, Licensing and Regulation.
-This requires passing the PSI exam, proving 4 years of experience, and posting a $10,000 surety bond.
+You need a Mechanical Contractor License from SC Department of Labor, Licensing and Regulation (LLR).
+This requires 4 years experience, passing the PSI exam, and maintaining insurance coverage.

 Q/02

-How much does HVAC installation cost in Columbia?
+How much does an AC replacement cost in Columbia?

 Q/03